-The Funds are available in series of units as specified on the cover page and as set out in each Fund's profile of this simplified prospectus.
-See the section Description of Units offered by the Funds for the features of each series and who can purchase them.
+The Fund is available in series of units as specified on the cover page and as set out in the Fund profile of this simplified prospectus.
+See the section Description of Units offered by the Fund for the features of each series and who can purchase them.

-If a Fund can't pay the expenses of one series using that series' proportionate share of the Fund's assets, the Fund is required to pay those expenses out of the other series' proportionate share of the Fund's assets.
+If the Fund can't pay the expenses of one series using that series' proportionate share of the Fund's assets, the Fund is required to pay those expenses out of the other series' proportionate share of the Fund's assets.
 This could lower the investment returns of the other series.
-No expenses are charged to the Funds for any Series INV or O units that they issue, except for certain costs that are paid by the Fund in respect of Series INV and O units.
-The Funds may, without notice to unitholders and without unitholder approval, issue additional series.
+No expenses are charged to the Fund for any Series O units that they issue except for certain costs that are paid by the Fund in respect of Series O units.
+The Fund may, without notice to unitholders and without unitholder approval, issue additional series.

-If a Fund provides monthly cash flow to investors, where this cash flow exceeds a Fund's net income attributable to that series, it includes a return of capital.
-When a Fund returns capital to an investor, the Fund returns a portion of the money that the investor originally invested in the Fund, rather than returns or income generated by the investment.
+If the Fund provides monthly cash flow to investors, where this cash flow exceeds the Fund's net income attributable to that series, it includes a return of capital.
+When the Fund returns capital to an investor, the Fund returns a portion of the money that the investor originally invested in the Fund, rather than returns or income generated by the investment.
 A return of capital reduces the net asset value of the series on which it is paid and, if paid in cash, also reduces the assets the investor has invested in the Fund.
 As well, a return of capital reduces the total assets of the Fund available for investment, which may reduce the ability of the Fund to generate future income.